Low Potassium Diet {from a Renal Dietitian}

 Potassium Levels in the Blood

-The range of potassium in our blood should be between 3.5 – 5.0 mg/dL.
-You can find your own results in your renal function panel or basic metabolic panel.
+The amount of potassium in our blood should be between 3.5 – 5.0 mmol/L or mg/dL.

 A potassium level between 5.0 – 6.0 puts you at higher risk of heart complications.